dougwatson/go-emacs/Readme.md

 Update:
-Now I am using VS Visual Studio Code on Mac https://code.visualstudio.com/docs/languages/go https://blog.golang.org/vscode-go
+Now I am using VS code on Mac https://code.visualstudio.com/docs/languages/go https://blog.golang.org/vscode-go

 (I still use emacs for GO but only when I am on the command line and doing quick things)